to Systematic Reviews

 In certain industries or academic streams, “literature review” is synonymous with “systematic review” (for example, in preparation of clinical evaluation reports), while in others, the defining aspect of a systematic review is that it is systematic and follows a set of specific guidelines, whereas a general literature review may not adhere to the same kinds of standards.

 However, the name and definition depends entirely on specific terminology and context.
 Depending on the geographic location, industry, or even the organization, you could call it a “systematic review,” “literature review,” or even “systematic literature review.”
+Read about the types of Systematic Reviews.

 What is the systematic review process?